 And this Lizzy and Mr. Bennet scene is the only one that’s ever made me cry. *sniffs*

-As for the alternate ending… I’m not a fan of guys’ bare ankles and the entire dialog is frightfully awkward, and I like ending with Mr. Bennet chuckling, and oh well.
-Let’s move onto something else.
+As for the alternate ending… I’m not a fan of guys’ bare ankles and the entire dialogue is frightfully awkward, and I like ending with Mr. Bennet chuckling, and oh well.
+Let’s move on to something else.

 Content-wise there's the statue gallery and some magnificent Renaissance paintings, so whatever you feel comfortable with in that regard.
 And there is one brief scene with the sisters in their corsets while getting ready for the Netherfield ball, but on a scale of such scenes it's not bad.